bp/resqpy/docs/CONTRIBUTING.rst

 style makes it much easier for other developers to read and understand your code.

-Note the existing code base differs from PEP8 in using 3 spaces for indentation rather than the usual 4.

 See `Static analysis`_ for how to check your code for conformance to PEP8 style.

 Tests